 Row intercropping is the growing of two or more crops at the same time with at least one crop planted in rows.
-In farms grown to perennial crops, annual crops like corn, rice and pineapple are commonly grown as intercrop between the rows of the main crop.
-This strategy is an efficient way of maximizing the use of farm land by utilizing vacant spaces while at the same time suppressing the growth of weeds during the juvenile stage of the main crop.
+In farms grown to perennial crops, annual crops like corn, rice, and pineapple are commonly grown as an intercrop between the rows of the main crop.
+This strategy is an efficient way of maximizing the use of farmland by utilizing vacant spaces while at the same time suppressing the growth of weeds during the juvenile stage of the main crop.

 With annuals, the component crops are planted at the same time or the other crop(s) are planted during the juvenile stage of growth (before flowering) of the first crop.

 In India, pigeon pea is traditionally planted with sorghum.
 The pigeon pea starts flowering after the sorghum plants are harvested.
 In the United States, velvet bean or cowpea is planted in standing corn at the last corn cultivation.
 When the corn plants mature, the corn stalks become a natural trellis for the beans or peas.
 Both the corn and the intercrop are harvested together.

 Strip intercropping is the growing of two or more crops together in strips wide enough to allow separate production of crops using mechanical implements, but close enough for the crops to interact.
 Examples of successful strip intercropping practices in the United States are: alternating strips of wheat, corn, and soybean 6 rows wide each; oat, corn, and soybean; and 6 rows of corn with 12 rows of soybean.

 Mixed intercropping or mixed cropping is the growing of two or more crops at the same time with no distinct row arrangement.